chenckang/webpack-php-mock/README.md

 #### Rewrite Path

-Configuration Name: rewrite.paths
+***Configuration Name: rewrite.paths***

-This is the main part of the configuration, which can archieve proxy, interface mock, php request redirect.
+This is the main part of the configuration, which can achieve proxy, interface mock, php request redirect.

-The paths is an array which contain each individual rewrite rule.
+The paths is an array which contain many individual rewrite rules.
 Each rule is one of the type: **local**, **proxy**, **php**.
 And cookie can also be injected into each rule to help the authorization.

 Here is an example: